Should you ever work for free?

 I’m also interested in other ideas you have for presenting MyAgency as a partner — I see that you work with many other companies in my target market.
 Perhaps we could co-host a lunch-and-learn at your company that would bring these people in to hear from us both.

 If they hedge, tell them you just want to quantify and get their offer of “exposure” in writing, so you can determine its cash value to your business and make sure the agreement is fair on all sides.
 If they can’t specify exactly what the “exposure” will consist of, then it doesn’t exist.

-If they offered you "exposure" and then balk at a specific written agreement about the exposure to be provided, they are liars.
+If they offered you “exposure” and then balk at a specific written agreement about the exposure to be provided, pass.

 Have a Clear Start and End Point

 Do not go into a pro bono arrangement intended to last indefinitely.
 At the very least, write in the contract that “both parties will reevaluate in three months, with option to renew.”

 You’re not getting a paycheck, so don’t think of yourself as an employee.
 Think of yourself as a business owner.
 The client who’s getting something for free is hardly your most valuable client.
 You want to get an in-kind value from them, and then either move on or onboard them to a paid level of service.